AnitaKamani/RustProjects/12_fibonacci/README.md

 input: the length of the output string between 1 and 100

-ouput: a string of -/+ indicating that if the corresponding integer is fibonacci or not
+output: a string of -/+ indicating that if the corresponding integer is fibonacci or not

 e.g.: